 The UK took much of its motoring inspiration from America, with the motel being an obvious example.
 American motels ('motorists' hotel') tended to be a very cheap and cheerful affair, with small buildings located next to major roads in rural areas.
 They would be used mostly by travelling businessmen.

 By the 1960s, some American-style motels were opening in the UK, such as the The Forth Bridges Motel.
 Forte were the first major chain to get on board, but they preferred the phrase 'Motor Lodge', in an effort to appear more upmarket than the sleazy American motels.
-Nobody was using the word "hotel", which was perhaps too grand, but these hotels were clearly designed to appeal to the few who could afford to drive.
+They tended to avoid the word "hotel", which was a little too grand, but these hotels were clearly designed to appeal to the few who could afford to drive.

 The Department of Transport were less convinced.
 They owned the land that most motorway service areas were built on, and were very sensitive to the idea that the land might be used for anything other than what was first envisaged.
 Their position was that hotels weren't needed, and that if there was any money or space for investment then it should be used to tackle the existing problems with the service areas.